-The renovation of this iconic art deco building will double the museum's capacity with four new galleries and a creativity center.
+The renovation of the iconic art deco building will double the museum's capacity with four new galleries and a creativity center

-One of the indicators that mark the decisive passage of a young city into a great metropolis is the ability to provide its residents a social dialogue with high culture.
+One of the indicators that mark the decisive passage of a young city into a great metropolis is its ability to providea social dialogue with high culture.
 In recent years, Miami’s rapid urban development and the different demographics of its visitors have changed the cultural profile of a city that—for decades—lacked the kind of world-class institutions that turn a beautiful resort town into a world capital of culture.

 Alongside the fast vertical growth of the city—which includes contributions by some of the world’s most recognized architectural superstars—emerges an impressive network of significant venues, such as the Adrienne Arsht Center for the Performing Arts, the splendidly designed Pérez Art Museum Miami; the South Beach New World Center designed by Frank Gehry; the Spanish Cultural Center in its new headquarters, and the brand new South Miami-Dade Cultural Arts Center.
 All of these centers for the arts have changed the cultural face of the city both for its architectural designs and the social scope of their functions.